Okay, it's tax time. You've done a great job keeping track of your business expenses, tracking your miles, all of that.

 There's a lot of information for this form, isn't there?
 The bottom line is, it's all about what did you earn?
 What did you spend?
 What's the difference?

 The bottom line is, the Schedule C isn't your taxes.
 It's a piece of a larger puzzle.
-It helps you figure out what of your gig income is actually taxable.
+It helps you figure out what of your gig or self-employment income is actually taxable.

-Your self employment tax IS based directly on your Schedule C (or if you had multiple businesses, the sum of all your Schedule C's).
+Your self employment tax IS based directly on your Schedule C tax form (or if you had multiple businesses, the sum of all your Schedule C's).

 If you had a profit on your schedule C, that's added to all your other taxable income to go into the puzzle for figuring your income tax.